|

 CAPTURE HTMLName:

-<DIST> MAXIMUM LIKELIHOOD In addition, WRITE HTML can be used to generate 1-way tables in HTML format.
+DDS ORTHOGONAL DISTANCE FIT PRE-FIT RECIPE SEASONAL LOWESS SIMCOV SMOOTH In addition, WRITE HTML can be used to generate 1-way tables in HTML format.
 This is described in more detail in a Note below.
-The above list corresponds to the 1/2009 version of Dataplot.
-The ultimate goal is to have most of the commands in the Analysis category generate HTML formatted output.
-It is expected that subsequent Dataplot releases will contain additional commands that have HTML specific output.
 The CAPTURE HTML option can be used in conjunction with the WEB command.
 For example,

 READ RIPKEN.DAT Y X1 X2 ECHO ON CAPTURE HTML C:\TABLE.HTM TABULATE MEAN Y X1 CROSS TABULATE MEAN Y X1 X2 END OF CAPTURE WEB file://C:\TABLE.HTM In addition, if DEVICE 2 is set to PNG, JPEG, SVG, or Postscript, Dataplot will incorporate the graphics into the web page using the IMG tag (the SVG device uses the EMBED tag).
 This is demonstrated in the sample program below.
 Note that for Postscript, Dataplot uses the Ghostscript command to convert the output to JPEG.
 A couple of points to note on this: